 4) Use a loading ramp

-As the name suggests, a loading ramp is a ramp on wheels used instead of a dock.
+A loading ramp allows access to the back of a truck without a dock.
 Or to be a bit more technical, it is an inclined plane used to load and unload materials, serving the same purpose as a dock.
 They will do it by hand

 5) Handbomb your shipment